Sportstar’s East Sports Conclave to be held in Kolkata on February 6

 Olympic bronze medallist Leander Paes, in a special address, will trace his journey from Kolkata to the podium in Atlanta, while also presenting his own take on how Bengal can contribute to creating future Olympic champions.

-Indian women’s cricket legend Jhulan Goswami will be joined by IPL (Indian Premier League) Governing Council member Avishek Dalmiya and former India spinner Saradindu Mukherjee in a conversation aimed at finding out how aspiring cricketers in this part of the country can be assured of a brighter future.
+Jhulan Goswami, who has recently signed up as bowling coach and mentor of the Mumbai franchise in the Women’s Premier League, will be joined by IPL (Indian Premier League) Governing Council member Avishek Dalmiya and former India spinner Saradindu Mukherjee in a conversation aimed at finding out how aspiring cricketers in this part of the country can be assured of a brighter future.

 - ⦿VOTE FOR YOUR FAVOURITE SPORTSPERSONS AHEAD OF THE SPORTSTAR ACES AWARDS.
 CLICK HERE.